The Difference Between Trust, Estate, and Probate Loans

-November 24, 2021 12:00 pmYou may have heard the terms estate loan, probate loan, and trust loan and wondered whether they are the same thing.
-All three are types of inheritance loans.
-For the most part, they are used interchangeably to describe any type of loan where the assets of an estate are used as collateral.
+You may have heard the terms estate advance, probate advance, and trust advance and wondered whether they are the same thing.
+All three are types of inheritance advances.
+For the most part, they are used interchangeably to describe any type of advance where the assets of an estate are used as collateral.
 However, there are some differences between them.
 Inheritance loans are not really loans, but advances.

 During probate or other administrative procedures, the heirs of an estate or the beneficiaries of a trust may not be able to access funds.
 In that case, they may want a loan until the will is probated or until the trust can begin to disperse funds.
 It can be easy for people to think of this as a way for eager heirs to get their hands on money, but estate law can be surprisingly complex.
-If estate assets are tied up in real estate, getting a loan on the estate can help speed up the probate process.
+If estate assets are tied up in real estate, getting an advance on the estate can help speed up the probate process.

 What is a trust?